Everything you ever wanted to know about VPR's membership drives, but were afraid to ask!

 We are exploring the option of providing a "pledge-free stream" to our Sustainers.
 Stay tuned!
 We know that membership drives are not fan favorites.
 But we have tried to make listening easier on the ears by encouraging our on-air staff to be personal, energetic, and to have a little fun.

 If you’d rather not listen to the membership drive, you can check out VPR Jazz24, or the BBC World Service.
 You might also tune in to VPR Classical for a change of pace (while our classical team also participates in membership drives, the experience sounds different).

 Can’t you raise money another way?

 VPR is a community licensee.
 That’s public media speak for the fact that we rely mostly on community funding to bring you the programs and services you enjoy.
-Individuals from across the region make gifts to VPR and area businesses underwrite our programs, which add up to than 90% of our overall support.
-Approximately 10% of our funding comes from the Corporation for Public Broadcasting (which is currently under threat) and we don’t receive grant funding from the State of Vermont.
+Individuals from across the region make gifts to VPR and area businesses underwrite our programs, which add up to approximately 90% of our overall support.
+Approximately 10% of our funding comes from the Corporation for Public Broadcasting and we don’t receive grant funding from the State of Vermont.

 Why do you talk about giving $1,200 or more?
 I can’t afford that!

 That’s okay!
 We appreciate any amount you can give.
 During membership drives we try to mix in many different suggested amounts, knowing of course that not every suggestion will resonate with everyone.
 The average gift to VPR during a drive is around $100, so we frequently mention gifts in the $90-$120 range, with mentions of higher and lower amounts mixed in.
 That’s the beauty of public radio; you get to put a dollar value on your listening, and then you get to choose to give.
 We truly appreciate every gift we receive from our 27,000 members!